Updated by Bobby

 In this case both guitars give you good value at their allotted price points.

-The APEX20 surprises by keeping the Dimarzio Blaze pickups, both the humbucker and single coil.
-However the Alder body gets traded out for basswood (big quality drop) and the Edge tremolo system goes away as well.
+The APEX30 surprises by keeping the DiMarzio Blaze humbucker set.
+However the Alder body gets traded out for Nyatoh and the Edge tremolo system is removed in favor of an EverTune bridge.

-So, there is certainly a drop in quality but, we still really like the APEX20 for those (likely many of you) who don’t want to spend $2600 on a 7-string.
+And while there are certainly changes within the series, we still really like the APEX30 for those (likely many of you) who don’t want to spend $2600 on a 7-string.

 - Three-Piece Maple Neck